david-kariuki/junit5-testing-java/README.md

 <br>

+**Hello there**, <br>
-**Hello there**, This is a java project to learn JUnit testing.
+This is a java project to learn JUnit testing.
 Feel free to click on discussions for any comments, feedback, questions etc.